 The tax system provides some generous incentives to provide for retirement.
 Investing in a pension enjoys tax relief at your marginal rate of tax.
-You can pay in up to £3,600 or your current earnings, whichever is higher, up to £40,000 a year.
-Although those who pay tax at 45% will be restricted to a lower total cap from April 2016.
+You can pay in up to £3,600 or your current earnings, whichever is higher, up to £40,000 a year - although if your income is £150,000 or more, your annual pension allowance is reduced (see key planning points below).
 Most contributions are paid net of a 20% tax rebate which is put into the fund by HMRC.